The Top 3 Communication Issues in the Workplace

 - FEEL: How do you want them to feel?

-For all of these, try to define your own why behind each objective.
+For all of these, try to define your own why for each goal.
 It’s not enough to know you want employees to feel supported by your wellness campaign.
 Do you want them to feel that way to reduce turnover?
 Or to improve morale?
 Or because it’s part of a living your values campaign that will help your company mission?

-Issue 2: We’re Out of Touch With the Employee Voice and Their Needs
+Workplace Communication Issue 2: We’re Out of Touch With Our Employees

 The second big workplace communication issue we’re seeing is being too removed from our target audience.
 We either don’t take the time to understand their needs and wants, or we can’t.
 Sometimes, we are aware of the issues but don’t have robust plans to actually create change.
 In any case, this leads to employees feeling like their voices and needs don’t matter.
 And then engagement, culture, productivity, and retention all start to plummet.